-- 52.-(1) Subject to paragraph (2), a relevant director of the company or an associated company may be indemnified out of the company's assets against-(a) any liability incurred by that director in connection with any negligence, default, breach of duty or breach of trust in relation to the company or an associated company, - (b) any liability incurred by that director in connection with the activities of the company or an associated company in its capacity as a trustee of an occupational pension scheme (as defined in section 235(6) of the Companies Act 2006),
+65.-(1) Subject to paragraph (2), but without prejudice to any indemnity to which a relevant officer may otherwise be entitled, a relevant officer shall be indemnified out of the company's assets against all costs, charges, losses, expenses and liabilities incurred by him as a relevant officer in the actual or purported execution and/or discharge of his duties for the company or an associated company or any company that is a trustee of an occupational pension scheme (as defined in section 235(6) of the Companies Act 2006), or in relation thereto including any liability incurred by him in defending any civil or criminal proceedings, in which judgement is given in his favour or in which he is acquitted or the proceedings are otherwise disposed of without any finding or admission of any material breach of duty on his part or in connection with any application in which the court grants him relief from liability for negligence, default, breach of duty or breach of trust in relation to the company's affairs or those of an associated company.

-- (c) any other liability incurred by that director as an officer of the company or an associated company. - (2) This article does not authorise any indemnity which would be prohibited or rendered void by any provision of the Companies Acts or by any other provision of law. - (3) In this article- - (a) companies are associated if one is a subsidiary of the other or both are subsidiaries of the same body corporate, and - (b) a "relevant director" means any director or former director of the company or an associated company.
+(2) This article does not authorise any indemnity which would be prohibited or rendered void by any provision of the Companies Acts or by any other provision of law.

+- (3) In this article-

+- (a) companies are associated if one is a subsidiary of the other or both are subsidiaries of the same body corporate, and (b) a "relevant officer" means any director or other officer or former director or other officer of the company or an associated company or any company that is a trustee of an occupational pension scheme (as defined in section 235(6) of the Companies Act 2006) other than any person (whether an officer of the company or not) engaged by the company as auditor to the extent that he is acting in his capacity as an auditor.
-Insurance

-- 53.-(1) The directors may decide to purchase and maintain insurance, at the expense of the company, for the benefit of any relevant director in respect of any relevant loss. - (2) In this article- - (a) a "relevant director" means any director or former director of the company or an associated company, - (b) a "relevant loss" means any loss or liability which has been or may be incurred by a relevant director in connection with that director's duties or powers in relation to the company, any associated company or any pension fund or employees' share scheme of the company or associated company, and (c) companies are associated if one is a subsidiary of the other or both are subsidiaries of the same body corporate.
+66.-(1) The directors may decide to purchase and maintain insurance, at the expense of the company, for the benefit of any relevant officer in respect of any relevant loss.

+- (2) In this article- - (a) a "relevant officer" means any director or other officer or former director or other officer of the company or an associated company or any company that is a trustee of an occupational pension scheme (as defined in section 235(6) of the Companies Act 2006) other than any person (whether an officer of the company or not) engaged by the company as auditor to the extent that he is acting in his capacity as an auditor, (b) a "relevant loss" means any loss or liability which has been or may be incurred by a relevant officer in connection with that director's duties or powers in relation to the company, any associated company or any pension fund or employees' share scheme of the company or associated company, and - (c) companies are associated if one is a subsidiary of the other or both are subsidiaries of the same body corporate.